 Signs You Need a Google Analytics Audit or GTM Audit

 It’s not always obvious when your GA 4 setup is broken.
 The interface doesn’t flash warnings, and reports often look “normal” at a glance.
 That’s what makes these errors so hard to catch.
-So, how do you know when to go for a GA4 audit?

 1. Conversions Are Dropping, but Traffic Isn’t